Scott McClanahan: Career

+In 2016, Two Dollar Radio published The Incantations of Daniel Johnston, a graphic novel written by McClanahan and illustrated by Ricardo Covolo.
+McClanahan refers to it as a "doodle book" that relays the life of musician Daniel Johnston from his birth to the current day.
+It is described as a "loose biography, a history imagined" and covers mental illness, art, and, of course, music.

 In 2021, McClanahan's 2017 novel The Sarah Book was adapted into a one-man show by Berliner Ensemble artistic director Oliver Reese, who then directed the production at London's The Coronet Theatre in 2022.

+For over a decade McClanahan has taught introductory English courses at a community college and is also a filmmaker.

+McClanahan is considered a well-known author of the indie press world of authors and readers.

+Personal life

+McClanahan has two children named Iris and Sam.
+He was formerly married to a woman named Sarah, and The Sarah Book is based in part on her and their marriage.

+He resides in Beckley, West Virginia.

+McClanahan has pursued other careers, including law.

 Critical response

 McClanahan's work has garnered generally favorable reviews.
 In his review of Stories V! for The Huffington Post, Declan Tan wrote, "it doesn't have any of the staid and academically 'meta' tropes that often go with it; you can tell McClanahan feels something when he writes and when he lives.
 He wants you to feel something too.
 And he wants you to see the possibilities of the writer-reader interaction."

 In their review of Crapalachia, The Paris Review said, "his voice is wholly unaffected, and his account manages to be both comic and unpretentiously sentimental," while Paste magazine called his writing "stark, beautiful" and that it "cannot be confined by genre."

 Alison Glock of The New York Times said of Crapalachia, "McClanahan's prose is miasmic, dizzying, repetitive.
 A rushing river of words that reflects the chaos and humanity of the place from which he hails.
 He writes in an elliptical fever dream so contagious that slowing down is not an option.
 It would be like putting a doorstop in front of a speeding train.
 This is not a book you savor.
 It is one you inhale."
 Steve Donoghue, writing for The Washington Post, called Crapalachia "the genuine article: intelligent, atmospheric, raucously funny and utterly wrenching."
 In the New York Daily News, Michael Abolafia reviewed Hill William positively, saying that it "invites us to look into the heart of easily forgotten, off-the-beaten-path landscapes and the strangeness that permeates them, and we are better off for his words."

+NPR called The Sarah Book "brave, triumphant and beautiful — it reads like a fever dream, and it feels like a miracle."